 For over two decades, The CarbonNeutral Protocol has played a critical role in enabling organizations to make claims about their climate strategies and programs.
-The Protocol provides a clear, credible and transparent framework for climate-related programs and a certification logo to demonstrate when that framework is adopted.
+The Protocol provides a clear, credible and transparent framework for carbon neutral programs and a certification logo to demonstrate when that framework is adopted.

 The CarbonNeutral Protocol was developed to ensure that corporates taking action ahead of regulatory requirements are able to report those in a way that recognizes their ambition.
-This 2025 version of The CarbonNeutral Protocol continues our process of annual revisions to embrace and promote evolving best practice.
+This 2024 version of The CarbonNeutral Protocol continues our process of annual revisions to embrace and promote evolving best practice.

-Introducing The CarbonNeutral Protocol 2025
+Introducing The CarbonNeutral Protocol 2024

-We are pleased to present this 2025 edition of The CarbonNeutral Protocol.
+We are pleased to present this 2024 edition of The CarbonNeutral Protocol.
 First developed and published in 2002, the Protocol is revised and updated annually to reflect developments in climate science, international policy, standards and business practice.
-It is an open access standard and guide developed for business, by business that draws together leading independent standards for greenhouse gas (GHG) accounting, target setting, mitigation and disclosure into a practical guide for climate action.
+It is an open access standard and guide developed for business, by business that draws together leading independent standards for greenhouse gas (GHG) accounting into a practical guide to carbon neutrality.

-It underpins CarbonNeutral® certifications awarded by Climate Impact Partners to organizations which achieve the technical requirements within.
+It underpins CarbonNeutral® certifications awarded by Climate Impact Partners to recognize carbon neutral organizations, products and activities, and provides a detailed framework for the design and implementation of credible carbon neutral programs.